Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Dark-matter acoustic wave and large-scale structure

-In addition to the curvature perturbations, our qualitative analysis and discussions imply that the pair-density perturbations, when they reenter the horizon after the recombination and their amplitudes are amplified in the superhorizon up to the order of unity $\Delta^{\bf k}_{_M}\propto {\mathcal O}(1)$, should have some physical consequences on the formation of large scale structure and galaxies.
-However, we are not able to give quantitative results in this article and further studies are obviously required.
+Our qualitative analysis and discussions show the following additional possibilities.
+The amplitudes of unstable pair-density perturbation modes in the range (\ref{amplic}) get amplification in the superhorizon up to the order of unity $\Delta^{\bf k}_{_M}\propto {\mathcal O}(1)$, when they reenter the horizon after the recombination.
+Therefore, they should have some physical consequences on the formation of large-scale structures and galaxies' profiles, as well as homogeneities on scales beyond $\sim 100Mpc/h$.
+However, we are not able to give quantitative results in this article and further studies are required.